-Elaina Kay grew up where Red Dirt music originated, where her family ranched, farmed, and trained horses for a living.
-Her passion for the outdoors and the cowgirl lifestyle came at an early age, but her true calling poured out in her early songwriting.
+Elaina Kay grew up on her family’s ranch in North Texas, where they farm and train horses for a living.
+Her passion for the cowgirl lifestyle came at an early age, but her true calling poured out in her songwriting.
 Since she was ten years old, her “Memaw” toted her around to sing every rodeo, festival or old folks home in her area.
-She also got her start performing on the “Johnny High Music Revue” in Arlington, TX.
-When she was eighteen, she loaded her truck down and moved herself to the “Cowboy Capital of the World” in Stephenville, Texas and joined the Tarleton State University college rodeo team.
+She also got her start performing on "Johnnie High's Country Music Revue” in Arlington, TX.
+When she was eighteen, she loaded her truck down and moved herself to the “Cowboy Capital of the World” in Stephenville, Texas and joined the Tarleton State University Rodeo Team.
 She soon realized she didn’t only belong horseback, but behind a guitar, playing her original music.
-Throughout college Elaina found a new well of inspiration in realizing that drinking beer with cowboys could get you in some bad situations and leave you with a lot of heartache.
-This put the fire beneath her to realize she had something to say and wanted to engulf her life in music and performing.
-It wasn’t long before she put out her first record, hit the road, and never looked back.
+Elaina lived her life on the road with her horses, dog and rodeo buddies which gave her a well of stories to be told, both happy and heartbreaking.
+This put the fire beneath her to realize she wanted to engulf her life in music and performing.
+It wasn’t long before she put out a record, hit the road, and never looked back.

 Elaina is currently working on a new full-length record to be released in 2018.